magpeng1/L-WISE/README.md

 ### Method 2: bash scripts for enhancing datasets and uploading to S3 with multiple perturbation sizes

-We provide several bash scripts that automate the process of enhancing entire datasets with multiple different perturbation sizes (pixel budget values "epsilon"), and uploading the resulting copies of the dataset to S3 to be used in psychophysics experiments.
+We provide several bash scripts that automate the process of enhancing entire datasets with multiple different perturbation sizes (pixel budget values ε), and uploading the resulting copies of the dataset to S3 to be used in psychophysics experiments.
 They are found in the imgproc_code/scripts/batch_enhance directory.
 Some modification of the dataset/csv/model checkpoint paths will be requried to get these scripts working on your system.

 ## How to predict difficulty of images using robust networks